Shuai-fa/TradeLens/README.md

 * Which sectors are my "Alpha zone," and which are my blind spots?
 * Does the size of my trade or the day of the week affect my win rate?

-**TradeLens** is engineered to answer these questions.
+**MyTradeDNA** is engineered to answer these questions.
 It is not a trading bot or a stock-picking service.
 It is a powerful **personal trading analysis engine**.
 By ingesting your (or mock) trading history, it combines real-world market data and technical indicators, then leverages data visualization, machine learning, and deep learning models to give you a deep, objective "check-up" on your own trading behavior.

 This project serves as a complete, end-to-end case study in building a Python data science pipeline—from data generation and environment setup to advanced modeling and professional backtesting.